3 Easy Pieces

 Factor 2: Earnings

-Over the long-term, earnings are well correlated to economic growth.
-Our ten-year analysis easily qualifies as long-term.
+Over the long term, earnings are well correlated to economic growth.
+Our ten-year analysis easily qualifies as long term.
 Over shorter periods, there can be sharp variations due to a variety of influences such as regulatory policies and tax policies all of which influence profit margins.
 To arrive at reasonable expectations for earnings growth, we first consider economic growth.
 The following chart plots the declining trend in GDP growth since 1980.
 Given the burden of debt, weak productivity growth and the obvious headwinds from demographics, we think it is likely the trend lower continues.

 Data Courtesy: St. Louis Federal Reserve (FRED)